model-checking/kani/rfc/src/rfcs/0004-loop-contract-synthesis.md

 With the loop-contract synthesizer, Kani can synthesize the loop invariant `y >= 0`, with which it can prove the post-condition `y == 0` without unwinding the loop.

-Also, loop contracts could also improve Kani’s verification time since all loops will be abstracted to a single iteration, as opposed to being unwound a large number of iterations.
+Also, loop contracts could improve Kani’s verification time since all loops will be abstracted to a single iteration, as opposed to being unwound a large number of iterations.
-For example, we can easily find out that the following loop is bounded by the unwinding number `5000`.
+For example, we can easily find out that the following loop is bounded by an unwinding value of `5000`.
 Kani can verify the program in a few minutes by unwinding the loop 5000 times.
 With loop contracts, we only need to verify the single abstract iteration of the loop, which leads to a smaller query.
 As a result, Kani with the synthesizer can verify the program in a few seconds.